 Our Methodology for Choosing the Best Honors Colleges

 Now that you know a little more about honors colleges, it's time to look at the best honors colleges in the US.
 Here's our methodology for our honors college rankings.

 To put together our list, we evaluated the national honors college rankings from the past two years.
-We also evaluated honors colleges based on admissions requirements, curricular and extracurricular program offerings, emphasis on fostering an honors student community, financial aid opportunities, and unique or innovative approaches to the honors educational experience.
+We also evaluated honors colleges based on admissions requirements, curricular and extracurricular program offerings, community, financial aid opportunities, and innovative approaches to the honors educational experience.
 The colleges that made our list offer rigorous coursework, tailored learning plans, excellent funding opportunities, and unique or out-of-the-box learning experiences.

-During our research, we found that there are many different types of honors colleges and programs out there, and every university takes a somewhat unique approach to designing its honors college.
+During our research, we found that there are many different types of honors colleges and programs out there, and every honors college is unique.
 And you know what?
 That's a great thing!
-Every high achieving student is different, so our goal is to include an array of honors colleges so you can find your niche.
+Every student is different, so our goal is to include a diverse array of honors colleges so you can find your perfect fit.

 Now that you know how to navigate our list of the nine best honors colleges, let's look more closely at our picks for the nine best honors colleges and programs in the U.S.

 Barrett College at Arizona State University tops our list of best honors colleges in the United States.

 The 9 Best Honors Colleges